opendocsg/slw-judgments-backfill/2014_SGHC_245/report.md

 74     The Bank denied making the Representations.
 Its case was that it was entitled to recover from Mr Huang the debts of the Borrower under the terms of the Guarantee and the Undertaking.

 75     Mr Huang’s misrepresentation allegations may be trimmed to essentially one all-encompassing allegation in the form of Representation 2.
 Even if such a representation had indeed been made, it would have had to be made fraudulently in order for Mr Huang to succeed on his misrepresentation defence.
-The burden of proof on Mr Huang in this regard is onerous, even on the balance of probabilities (see _Wu Yang Construction Group Ltd v Zhejiang Jinyi Group Co Ltd and others_ [2006] 4 SLR(R) 451 at [94]).
+The burden of proof on Mr Huang in this regard is onerous, even on the balance of probabilities (see _Wu Yang Construction Group Ltd v Zhejiang Jinyi Group Co Ltd and others_ <span class="citation">[2006] 4 SLR(R) 451</span> at [94]).

 76     I should also point out that by the end of the trial, Mr Huang appeared to be relying on a variant of Representation 2 namely, that the Bank would not call on and enforce the Guarantee _under normal circumstances_ (“Meaning A”).